Train travel is relaxing and liberating. We already said that before and we keep saying it.

 Two weeks Interrailing Europe

-This is just an example itinerary for a two week trip to Central Europe.
+This is just an example for a two-week Central and Eastern Europe Interrail route.

 But really anything is possible!